Project Management · Hobart

 Exactly what you get

 A planning system that runs on the windows governing Hobart's research and field work: backward planning from a fixed sailing or resupply date, real dependency chains through permits, safety, and equipment readiness, and weather-gated field logic that replans when a window closes.
-It integrates with a custom ERP for resourcing, with scheduling and document systems for sign-offs, and feeds a business intelligence dashboard for program status.
+It integrates with a custom ERP for resourcing, with scheduling and document systems for sign-offs, and feeds a business intelligence (BI) dashboard for program status.
 The master spreadsheet becomes a shared truth the whole team can trust.

 How to choose a developer in Hobart